 Roz Crews is a program manager at the King School Museum of Contemporary Art in Portland, Oregon, and she teaches social practice, ideation, and research for designers at Portland State University, where she also helps to organize the CORE Foundations Program in the School of Art + Design.
 Roz was the 2017-2018 Artist in Residence at UMass Dartmouth where she created the Center for Undisciplined Research.
 From 2014-2017, she was the Artist in Residence in the Portland State University Housing and Residence Life Department and was involved in creating an artist residency program at the Columbia River Correctional Institution in Portland.
 She also co-founded Sunday Painter Press with Spencer Byrne Seres in 2016.
 Roz received her MFA in Art and Social Practice from Portland State (2017), and she holds a BA in Public Archaeology and Anthropology from New College of Florida (2012).

 Branding & Logo Design

 Alessandra Villaamil is an interaction designer working in the space where technology and narrative intersect.
 Her work challenges standard practices of journalism by developing experimental platforms to engage with content in new and delightful ways.
 She has worked for newsrooms and organizations like The New York Times, National Geographic, The Miami Herald, The Knight Center for International Media, MediaStorm, and the Special Olympics.
 She holds a Master's degree in Interactive Telecommunications from New York University and a Bachelor of Science in Visual Journalism and French Literature from the University of Miami.
-Alessandra also loves snorkeling and indoor gardening.
+She currently works at Facebook and is based in New York.
+Alessandra loves snorkeling and indoor gardening.